 What happens next

 If you appeal, the independent reviewer will review your case and give you a decision.
 If any of the prescription drugs you asked for are still denied, you can appeal to an administrative law judge (ALJ) if the value of your appeal is at least [insert AIC amount].
 If you disagree with the ALJ decision, you’ll have the right to further appeal.
-You’ll be notified of your appeal rights if this happensGet help & more information
+You’ll be notified of your appeal rights if this happens.

+Get help & more information

 For more information about your appeal rights, call us or see your Evidence of Coverage.